 George Watson’s College

-First founded in the 1700s, George Watson’s College (GWC) is an independent school based in Edinburgh – with over 2,000 enrolled students – and is one of the top rated in the UK.
-Its 50-acre campus is located in the Morningside area of the Scottish capital, and offers education for children between the ages of 3-18.
+Founded in the 1700s, George Watson’s College (GWC) is an independent school based in Edinburgh – with over 2,400 pupils – and is one of the top rated in the UK.
+Its campus is located in the Morningside area of the Scottish capital, and offers education for children between the ages of 3-18.

 In 2019, the institution decided to invest in our Tiger Prism workplace data analytics software, after our trusted partner recommended it as a tool for its voice analytics and call reporting needs.

-Regarding the backstory, the college’s IT Services team set out replacing the site’s legacy systems 10 years ago, and have since refreshed the entire campus LAN, implemented Cisco and a full Unified Communications and Collaboration (UC&C) suite, plus replaced its legacy fibre provision and old CAT5 cabling.
+Regarding the backstory, the school’s IT Services team set out replacing the site’s legacy systems 10 years ago, and have since refreshed the entire campus LAN, implemented Cisco and a full Unified Communications and Collaboration (UC&C) suite, plus replaced its legacy fibre provision and old CAT5 cabling.

-As part of this large-scale overhaul, the college has also employed Tiger Prism to provide a ‘single pane of glass’ through which to observe and evaluate the adoption and usage success of its tech investments.
+As part of this large-scale overhaul, the schoolhas also employed Tiger Prism to provide a ‘single pane of glass’ through which to observe and evaluate the adoption and usage success of its tech investments.